Puari ki Papanui: This cycleway connects Northlands and the Northern Line Cycleway to the Central City.

 It is a safer option for cyclists travelling into the Central City from Papanui and the northern suburbs, this cycleway offers a direct alternative to the arterial roads.
 There is also a connection to the Northern Line Cycleway at Papanui.
 It is expected to attract many new commuters, shoppers and recreational cyclists.

-Fulton Hogan was awarded the construction contract and have trialed a cycle safe truck(external link) with a 360 degree camera system and side rails to improve cycle safety around the building sites.
+Fulton Hogan constructed the route and trialed a cycle safe truck(external link) with a 360 degree camera system and side rails to improve cycle safety around the building sites.

 More than 80 changes were made to the initial proposals after public feedback.